process-engine/procese_engine_runtime/installer/README.md

 ### Native Bindings

-Some of our dependencies use native bindings. `pkg` will not include the required files.
-Instead they must be placed manually near the executable.
+Some of our dependencies use native bindings, which `pkg` will not include in the executable.
+These files must be placed manually in the same directory as the executable.

 For example: When the native binding for `sqlite3` is not found, you will get the following error: